Probing CP-violating Higgs-Gauge couplings with Higgsstrahlung at $e^-e^+$ collider: Sensitivities of spin asymmetries

 For the \( c_{H\widetilde{B}} \) and \( c_{H\widetilde{W}B} \) coefficients, the dominant sensitivity arises from the parity-odd lepton asymmetry \( \mathcal{A}_y^{l} \).
 This is followed by \( \mathcal{A}_{xy}^{l} \), which encodes azimuthal–polar correlations characteristic of CP-violating effects in the leptonic decay plane.
-Overall, the leading sensitivities are governed by single- and mixed-angular observables that transform odd under parity and CP, making them optimal probes of CP-odd interactions in the \( WW^\star \) topology. \\
+Overall, the leading sensitivities are governed by single- and mixed-angular observables that transform odd under parity and CP, making them optimal probes of CP-odd interactions in the \( WW^\star \) topology.
+It should be noted that, although quadratic contributions from SMEFT operators are included in the analysis, Figures~\ref{fig:bbsen} and \ref{fig:wwzzcpodd} show that the resulting constraints are sufficiently stringent that these quadratic effects remain numerically insignificant. \\

 \textbf{Higgs decay to four leptons~$(h \to e^-e^+\mu^-\mu^+)$:} We finally analyze the fully leptonic channel $H \to ZZ^{(*)} \to e^+e^-\mu^+\mu^-$, corresponding to the $Zh \to \ell^+\ell^- + h(ZZ^\star\to e^+e^-\mu^+\mu^-)$ topology.
 Despite its smaller branching ratio ($\approx 3\%$), this process offers clean kinematics and negligible background, enabling full reconstruction of the intermediate $Z$ polarizations.
 Moreover, due to the spin-1 nature of the $Z$ bosons, this channel is highly sensitive to the tensor structure of the $hZZ$ vertex, making it a powerful probe of anomalous Higgs couplings arising from higher-dimensional operators.